rohitkadhe/uofc_empty_course_seats_finder/README.md

-# Uofc Empty Course Seats Notifier
+# Uofc Empty Course Seats Finder

 - Objective of this project automate the process of checking if courses at the University of Calgary (Uofc) have empty seats